What to Expect

 Semester 1 (Fall)

 The first semester focuses on settling into the TCBES program.
 Through required coursework, the student explores foundational and innovative concepts and techniques in tropical conservation biology and environmental science.
-With guidance from the internship track advisor, the student determines the direction of their internship and may begin any necessary permit, certification, or IRB processes.
+With guidance from the Program Coordinator and the internship mentor-supervisor, the student determines the direction of their internship and may begin any necessary permit, certification, or IRB processes.

 Suggested classes: